traefik/traefik/docs/content/providers/docker.md

 Traefik creates, for each container, a corresponding [service](../routing/services/index.md) and [router](../routing/routers/index.md).

-The Service automatically gets a server per instance of the container, and the router automatically gets a rule defined by defaultRule (if no rule for it was defined in labels).
+The Service automatically gets a server per instance of the container, and the router automatically gets a rule defined by `defaultRule` (if no rule for it was defined in labels).

 ### Routers

-To update the configuration of the Router automatically attached to the container, add labels starting with `traefik.http.routers.{name-of-your-choice}.` and followed by the option you want to change.
-For example, to change the rule, you could add the label `traefik.http.routers.my-container.rule=Host(my-domain)`.
+To update the configuration of the Router automatically attached to the container, add labels starting with `traefik.http.routers.<name-of-your-choice>.` and followed by the option you want to change.
+For example, to change the rule, you could add the label ```traefik.http.routers.my-container.rule=Host(`mydomain.com`)```.

 Every [Router](../routing/routers/index.md) parameter can be updated this way.

 ### Services

-To update the configuration of the Service automatically attached to the container, add labels starting with `traefik.http.services.{name-of-your-choice}.`, followed by the option you want to change.
-For example, to change the passhostheader behavior, you'd add the label `traefik.http.services.{name-of-your-choice}.loadbalancer.passhostheader=false`.
+To update the configuration of the Service automatically attached to the container, add labels starting with `traefik.http.services.<name-of-your-choice>.`, followed by the option you want to change.
+For example, to change the `passHostHeader` behavior, you'd add the label `traefik.http.services.<name-of-your-choice>.loadbalancer.passhostheader=false`.

 Every [Service](../routing/services/index.md) parameter can be updated this way.

 ### Middleware

-You can declare pieces of middleware using labels starting with `traefik.http.middlewares.{name-of-your-choice}.`, followed by the middleware type/options.
-For example, to declare a middleware [`redirectscheme`](../middlewares/redirectscheme.md) named `my-redirect`, you'd write `traefik.http.middlewares.my-redirect.redirectscheme.scheme: https`.
+You can declare pieces of middleware using labels starting with `traefik.http.middlewares.<name-of-your-choice>.`, followed by the middleware type/options.
+For example, to declare a middleware [`redirectscheme`](../middlewares/redirectscheme.md) named `my-redirect`, you'd write `traefik.http.middlewares.my-redirect.redirectscheme.scheme=https`.

 ??? example "Declaring and Referencing a Middleware"